Seattle Rat Exterminator and Mice Exterminator Services

 Why Does Seattle Have So Many Rats and Mice?

 Old World rats and mice (not native to Washington) made their way to Seattle on ships and spread throughout the area on foot and via trains and trucks.
-They settled in populated regions of humans and industry to enjoy a steady supply of food and shelter.
+Then they settled in populated regions of humans and industry to enjoy a steady supply of food and shelter.

-The mild Seattle climate lacks long bouts of freezing temperatures to help reduce the rodent populace.
-New construction and expanding neighborhoods are attracting more rats and mice to make their home in the area.
+Our mild Seattle climate lacks long bouts of freezing temperatures that help reduce the rodent populace.
+Equally important, new construction and expanding neighborhoods are attracting more rats and mice to make their home in the area.

-These are some of the reasons why the Seattle-Tacoma area has twice the average rodent, rat, and mouse population.
+Consequently, these are the reasons the Seattle-Tacoma area has twice the average rodent, rat, and mouse population.

 Rats and mice consume your food (contaminating it in the process), shred fibrous material (insulation, paper, cardboard), and damage electrical and utility components (pipes and wires).
 Their presence increases the risk of fire and property damage.